Poles, Shocks and Tygers: The Time-reversible Burgers equation: Stationary state solution of BE and its corresponding Poles

 The outer solution corresponds to the large scales, where the viscosity is not effective.
 Hence, we set $\nu=0$ to obtain the following equation

 whose solution is given by

-This solution implies the existence of a shock at $x=\pi$.
+This solution implies the existence of a shock at $x=\pi$ for the chosen forcing.

-We determine the inner solution by considering $x$ and $\nu$ to be of the same order.
-Moreover, it corresponds to the structure of the shock at $x=\pi$.
+The inner solution corresponds to the inner structure of the shock at $x=\pi$ governed by the viscosity.
 Therefore, we scale the ODE~\eqref{eq:stationaryBE} by $X=(x-\pi)/\nu$ and retain only the leading order terms in $\nu$ to obtain

 The above equation must be solved with appropriate boundary conditions in order to ensure a match between the smallest scales of the outer solution (inner limit of the outer solution) and the largest scales of the outer solution (outer limit of the inner solution).
 To ensure this, we choose the boundary conditions given by which yields Thence, we have